OmBhamare07/Automatic-ec2-scaling-with-sms/README.md

 ---

 ## Problem Statement
-In traditional server-based systems, sudden traffic spikes can cause performance degradation or downtime due to fixed infrastructure capacity.
+In the traditional server-based systems, sudden traffic spikes can cause performance degradation or downtime due to fixed infrastructure capacity.
 Manual scaling is slow, error-prone, and inefficient.

 This project solves the problem by:
 - Automatically detecting high CPU usage